apjowen/workshops/version_control/level_1.md

 8. Confirm that you want to initialize the "hello_world" directory by clicking "Yes."

-- Adding files to the repository
+### Git Plugin View

+1. **Current Repository** and **Current Branch**
+    - This tab displays the current Git repository and branch that you are working with in Jupyter Notebook.
+    - This information can be useful when working with multiple repositories or branches, as it helps you keep track of which one you are currently working on.

+2. **Changes**
+    - This tab displays the changes that have been made to files in the current Git repository.
+    - The changes are grouped into three categories: "**Staged**," "**Changed**," and "**Untracked**."
+        - **Staged** changes are changes that have been added to the Git staging area and are ready to be committed.
+        - **Changed** changes are changes that have been made to files but have not yet been added to the staging area.
+        - **Untracked** changes are changes that have been made to files that are not yet being tracked by Git.

-- Using the Jupyter Notebook plugin to run Git commands
+### Using the Jupyter Notebook plugin to run Git commands

 3. Basic Git Workflow with Jupyter Notebook
 - Checking the status of your repository
+- Adding files to the repository
 - Committing changes
 - Viewing commit history
 - Undoing changes